CINF-405-Group-6-Fall-2023/UAlbanyVirtualTour/README.md

     The virtual tour map will be accessible at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

-   3.a.
+## In Case of Errors

 While the script should install any missing dependencies, there are still certain situations that it cannot account for.

-If you run into any issues, make sure that             Python 3, Pip, and Git are installed.
-If you still continue to have issues, ensure that Python is installed on your computer's system path and run the following command        in Command Prompt to install Django under it:
+If the setup command crashes before it can start the server, make sure that Python 3, Pip, and Git are installed omn your device.

+If you still continue to have issues, ensure that Python is installed in your computer's system path and run the following command in Command Prompt to install Django under it:

 '''py -m pip install Django'''

 After you complete this process, navigate back to the UAlbanyVirtualTour repository, and run the setup command again.

 ## Project Structure